wwYinYin/Celloc/README.md

 * The scRNA-seq data of myocardial infarction is downloaded from [GSE129175](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE129175).
 * The ST data of myocardial infarction is downloaded from [GSE165857](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE165857).

-You can also download preprocessed data from Figshare.
+You can also download preprocessed data from Figshare [Celloc_data](https://figshare.com/articles/dataset/Celloc_data/25894927/1).

 ## Tutorial
 Celloc can (1) fill ST spots with suitable number of cells from scRNA-seq to enhance the quality of ST data in terms of resolution and gene expression quantity (regular mapping); (2) assign the spatial location for every cell in scRNA-seq data to completely investigate the spatial pattern across the full scRNA-seq dataset (greedy mapping).